Pradarsh1234/Chum_Prediction/README.md

 # Data
 The dataset consists of various features related to the bank customers, such as:

-Customer ID: Unique identifier for each customer.
+-Customer ID: Unique identifier for each customer.

-Age: The age of the customer.
+-Age: The age of the customer.
 Gender: Male/Female.
 Account Balance: The current balance in the customer’s account.
 Credit Score: Customer's credit score.